nathtiekk/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Insurance Agents who need to keep track of Customers / Potential Customers
+* Moderate Tech saviness.
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: It solves the issue of managing a large clientele by simplifying client tracking, automating follow-ups, and staying organized.
+By using InsureBook, insurance agents can focus more on growth and client retention, rather than spending more time on admin tasks and more time on sales.

 ### User stories